Kethiannne/react-around-api-full/README.md

 The API of "Around the U.S." with authorization and registration handled by my back-end server.

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.

-* a link to the repository with the complete React application which uses this API;
+A link to the repository with the complete React application which uses this API;
 * https://github.com/Kethiannne/react-around-auth

-* a link to the website that hosts this API.
+A link to the website that hosts this API.
 * https://kethianne-around.students.nomoreparties.site

 ### Functionality & Technologies